 As you do research with larger amounts of data, it becomes necessary to graduate from doing your data analysis in Excel and find a more powerful software.
 It can seem like a really daunting task, especially if you have never attempted to analyze big data before.
 There are a number of data analysis software systems out there, but it is not always clear which one will work best for your research.
 The nature of your research data, your technological expertise, and your own personal preferences are all going to play a role in which software will work best for you.
-In this post I will explain the pros and cons of Stata, R, and SPSS with regards to quantitative data analysis and provide links to additional resources.
-Every data analysis software I talk about in this post is available for University of Illinois students, faculty, and staff through the Scholarly Commons computers and you can schedule a consultation with CITL if you have specific questions.
+In this post I will explain the pros and cons of R and SPSS with regards to quantitative data analysis and provide links to additional resources.
+Both data analysis software mentioned in this post are available for University of Illinois students, faculty, and staff through the Scholarly Commons computers and you can schedule a consultation with CITL if you have specific questions.

 R and its graphical user interface companion R Studio are incredibly popular software for a number of reasons.
 The first and probably most important is that it is a free open-source software that is compatible with any operating system.
 As such, there is a strong and loyal community of users who share their work and advice online.
-It has the same features as Stata such as a point-and-click user interface, a command line, savable files, and strong data analysis and visualization capabilities.
-It also has some capabilities Stata does not because users with more technical expertise can program new functions with R to use it for different types of data and projects.
+It has a point-and-click user interface, a command line, savable files, and strong data analysis and visualization capabilities.
+Users with more technical expertise can program new functions with R to use it for different types of data and projects.
 The problem a lot of people run into with R is that it is not easy to learn.
 The programming language it operates on is not intuitive and it is prone to errors.
 Despite this steep learning curve, there is an abundance of free online resources for learning R.

 |Free open-source software||Steep learning curve|